mkhchyan/mkhchyan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Nextjs/Typescript project.
+- 🔭 I’m currently working on Next.js/Typescript project.
-- 🌱 I’m currently learning on .
+- 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate on new projects.
 - 📫 How to reach me:
        📨 mkhchyan98@gmail.com